ggandor/lightspeed.nvim/README.md

 rolling/flashing sequence of labels, like in case of Hop/EasyMotion.)

 ## 👀 Coming sooner or later

-- Provided that auto-jumping to the first target is turned off, we could frequently use the on-screen character that follows the pair instead of a label.
-Even if that turns out to be a bit harder to type than the assigned label would have been, _zero_ surprise - when the characters are already loaded into your brain even before you start typing - cannot be beaten.
-This requires quite a bit of refactoring though, but that would be for the better anyway.

 - There is a _huge_ feature in the making, but do not expect it to land anytime
   soon: the idea is that the target labels could be chosen, based on a given